Noninvasive Rejuvenation Laser

 You and the doctor will wear safety glasses to protect your eyes during the procedure.
 The doctor will use a small handpiece with a probe that touches your skin to deliver the laser light.
 You will feel the light spray of coolant onto your skin during each laser pulse.

 Because the lasers dynamic cooling device is so effective, many patients report the procedure as “mild”, with little more than a slight snapping or tingling sensation.
 Of course, pain is subjective, and topical anesthetics can be used, if you prefer.

 Several treatments may be required, depending on anatomical location and the extent of desired results.

 Avoid sun exposure for 4-6 weeks before treatment, and again after treatment until your physician allows it.
 Care should be taken in the first few days following treatments to avoid scrubbing or rinsing the treated area with abrasive skin cleansers.

 In general, most procedures have a low risk of side effects.
 More aggressive treatments might induce some temporary discoloration or reddening of the skin.
 Some patients might experience pigment changes in skin color.
 If this occurs, the skin will typically return to normal pigmentation over time.

 “Non-ablative” lasers do not burn, cut or remove the skin.

 During your consultation, Dr. Pilest will be able to determine the best course of treatment for your skin condition.
-Contact us for an appointment.
+Contact us vy phone (949) 484 8660 or by the form below for information or an appointment.